prokoudine/ardour-tutorial/content/appendices/glossary/index.en.md

 the common input (mic) and output (headphone) connections.

 **Bus**
-: A bus is similar to a **Track** except that it does not contain its own regions.
+: A bus is similar to a track except that it does not contain its own regions.
 You cannot record directly into a bus or drag regions into it.
-The Mixer Strip vertically represents the signal flow of a bus, whereas the Main Canvas horizontally displays time-based information for each bus (such as automation lines).
+The _Mixer_ strip vertically represents the signal flow of a bus, whereas the Main Canvas horizontally displays time-based information for each bus (such as automation lines).